-Advancing from an embedded model (i.e., limited marketer capabilities; reliance on other teams) to an absorbed model (i.e. instant self-service; cross-organization ownership) is crucial for brands today.
+Advancing from an embedded model (i.e., limited marketer capabilities; reliance on other teams) to an absorbed model (i.e. instant self-service; cross-organization ownership) is crucial for organizations across industries today.

 MarTech Conference Takeaway: Marketing teams need not only the right tools, but also ones they can own and operate independently to streamline efficiency and output.

 Stephanie Hanson on data privacy law compliance

 The marketing community already went through a comprehensive data privacy law compliance period when GDPR rolled out in 2018.
 That same process will come in handy for the CCPA and Nevada consumer protection measure, MarTech Conference speaker Stephanie Hanson noted.

 Hanson, an expert on consumer data regulations, shared it’s critical for marketing professionals to leverage their experiences with the EU measure to ensure compliance with the U.S.-based laws.

 “Consumers are starting to wake up, and we’re seeing it more and more in consumer behavior,” Hanson, a director for OneTrust, stated during her session.
 “They’re curious.
 They want to know, ‘What data do you have about me.’
 So it’s important for us to think about part of our brand.”

 Hanson added it’s vital for marketers and C-suites to think carefully about how they communicate how their customers’ data responsibly to gain and maintain their trust.

 “This whole concept of privacy can really be a competitive advantage for you, if you can embrace it, and you can really address it as part of your brand holistically,” Hanson relayed to MarTech Conference attendees.